hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-provision-hpe-greenlake-private-cloud-resources-from-servicenow-service-catalog.md

 ## Integrating private cloud on ServiceNow

-Configure the Morpheus Catalog in ServiceNow with the properties followed
+Configure Morpheus properties in ServiceNow with the following parameters:

 * The Morpheus Appliance endpoint: Enter the full URL to your HPE GreenLake for private cloud appliance